nocproject/noc/share/doc/en/ug/kb.rst

 Written natural language explicitly specified for article.
 Article also can be assigned to several **categories**.

+KB supports global and user bookmarks conception.
+Bookmarks are shortcuts for frequently used KB Articles.
+Global bookmarks are created by administrator and are visible for every user.
+User bookmarks are maintained by each user independently and seen only by this user.
+Bookmarks often used as entry points to knowledge base.
+Good practice is to set up bookmarks to index articles, containing links to other articles and usage hints.
+This will help users to navigate along KB.

 Terminology
 ============
 * Article - Free-form text message